Sexual Healthcare at UHS

 - Paragard IUD works up to five days after unprotected sex and is effective across all weight ranges.

 UHS staff are available to listen and answer questions in a supportive, non-judgmental and confidential manner.
-If you are pregnant, there are three options available and UHS can provide information and referrals for any option you choose:
+If you are pregnant, there are three options available.
+UHS can provide information and referrals for any option you choose:

-The American Congress of Obstetrics and Gynecology offers a comprehensive Frequently Asked Question Sheet on Pregnancy Choices.
+The American College of Obstetrics and Gynecology offers a comprehensive set of Frequently Asked Questions on Pregnancy Choices.

 Sexually Transmitted Infections (STIs)